 Dewi (29:50.278)

-And then at a certain point, you really start with data room and official invitations and off you go.
+And then at a certain point, you really start with the data room and official invitations and off you go.

 Johan van Mil (30:24.387)